microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaFeatureRolloutPolicy.md

 ## Description

 An admin uses the `Set-EntraBetaFeatureRolloutPolicy` cmdlet to modify the cloud authentication roll-out policy including whether the method for cloud authentication is Pass-through Authentication or not (Password hash-sync) and whether Seamless SSO is enabled.
 Users in groups assigned to the policy start authenticating via the new authentication method and via Seamless SSO if specified.
-Specify `Id` parameter to update the policy for cloud authentication roll-out.

 ## Examples